jeka-dev/jeka/README.md

 It has a completely re-designed API based on Java7 nio and Java8 lambdas providing a much cleaner/polished design and leaner user code.

+Last addition was about :
+* Wrapper to run Jeka independently of the Jeka version installed on the host machine
+* Jdk9+ compatibility
-Last addition was about deploying on Maven central though a modern release process (version numbering based on Git instead of being hardcoded).
+* deploying on Maven central though a modern release process (version numbering based on Git instead of being hardcoded).
 Jeka now uses these features to release itself.

 Please visit [relelease note](https://github.com/jerkar/jeka/blob/master/release-note.md) and [issues](issues) for roadmap.